 By getting your partner to stand behind you holding a strap around the front of your groin, they can pull on the strap in a parallel motion to the line of your spine.
 This will help you push deeper into your downward dog, pushing into your pelvis and lengthening the front of your torso away from the strap.

-To learn how to do the downward dog and other yoga poses, no need to search the Internet for yoga near me: simply head to Superprof, where any number of yoga teachers welcome you!
+To learn how to do the downward dog and other yoga poses including the dynamic warrior pose, no need to search the Internet for yoga near me: simply head to Superprof, where any number of yoga teachers welcome you!